elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.0
  - Ability to add data to ViewData in controller and model.
  - The addition of download API and the possibility of downloading files from executive pages in all three sections, view, model and controller.
+ - The addition of a global template file to support all view pages.